rhyolight/numenta.org/news/_posts/2013-10-30-nupic-oscon-presentation.md

 ---
+category: news
-layout: blogpost
+layout: listitem
 title: NuPIC OSCON Presentation
-category: news
 ---

 Scott and Matt's <a href="http://www.youtube.com/watch?v=5r1vZ1ymrQE" rel="prettyPhoto" title="NuPIC at OSCON 2013">NuPIC presentation</a> from OSCON is online!
 This is a great introduction to what NuPIC is, and how it works.